- Age requirements

 - Valid plates with current registration (commercial plates are also acceptable)

-Some cities and states require drivers to have in-state documents.
-If you're a new driver, go to our Driver application requirementsfor the full list.
+Some cities and provinces have specific document requirements.
+If you're a new driver, go to our Driver application requirements for the full list.
 If you're already approved, see Province & City Driver Info for required documents.

 The Lyft Driver app requires a cellular connection, so your device must be supported by Lyft to drive.
 We don't support wifi-only devices (like wifi-only iPads).